sblunt/orbitize/docs/tutorials.rst

 accessible.

-*A note about the tutorials*: There are many ways to interact with the `orbitize` code base, and each person on our team uses the code differently.
+*A note about the tutorials*: There are many ways to interact with the ``orbitize`` code base, and each person on our team uses the code differently.
 Each tutorial has a different author, and correspondingly a different style of using and explaining the code.
-If you are confused by part of one tutorial, we suggest looking at some of the others (and then contacting us if you are still confused)!
+If you are confused by part of one tutorial, we suggest looking at some of the others (and then contacting us if you are still confused).

 **Tutorials:**